Boundaries and map

 The rowhomes in Mount Clare were originally built during the early-mid nineteenth century to house workers in the nearby Mount Clare shops who were building, supporting, and working in the rapidly growing industry of the first commercial rail in America.
 Mount Clare has historically been a working class immigrant community and historically had a large proportion of German families living in the neighborhood.
 Today Mount Clare is home to a number of families from Latin America and has a growing population.

 Sharing the name of the neighborhood, the Mount Clare Museum House is directly to the south in Caroll Park.
 The former home of Charles Carroll, Barrister, a noted Maryland Patriot during the Revolutionary War the Museum House offers a glimpse into the past and a wide array of family artifacts.

-Located in the eastern half of Mount Clare, Traci Adkins Park is an important neighborhood feature, providing green space, a playground and fun to children and families in the community.
+Located in the eastern half of Mount Clare, Traci Atkins Park is an important neighborhood feature, providing green space, a playground and fun to children and families in the community.

 Founded in 2000 to provide a safe, welcoming space in the community, Clay Pots located at 1635 W Pratt St offers GED classes, art and cultural programming, Community Wellness Workshops, and coffeehouse every Thursday night and Friday and Saturday morning when the center is opened and members of the community can come in to relax, chat, read, and enjoy a cup of coffee.

-The Mount Clare Community Council meets the last Monday of the month at 6pm at the Wilkens Ave Mennonite Church, 1616 Wilkens Ave.
+The Mount Clare Community Council meets the fourth Monday of the month at 6pm at the Wilkens Ave Mennonite Church, 1616 Wilkens Ave.